Islamic art: Rugs and carpets

-Columns

-Early Islamic columns followed the style seen in the classic period of the Mediterranean.
-Classic columns can be seen in earlier mosques such as the Great Mosque of Damascus and Córdoba.
-These columns can vary in form from being completely smooth, and having vertical or twisting fluting.
-In the 7th and 8th century, the Mosque of the Prophet Medina, was rebuilt using a style known as hypostyle.
-Hypostyle mosques usually entail multiple columns that support a smooth and even wall.
-In India, traditionally Indian stone columns of different shapes such a circles, squares and octagons, were incorporated into some mosques.
-Finally, engaged columns were introduced into decorate Islamic buildings.

-Arches

-Islamic arches, similar to columns, followed a style similar to Roman architecture.
-Arches became quite prominent to Islamic architecture during the 8th-10th centuries.
-There are three distinct shapes of Islamic arches which include horseshoe, keel, and polylobuled.
-However, in ancient India, Islamic arches take shape after being pointed, lobed, or ogee.

 Ceramics

 Islamic art has very notable achievements in ceramics, both in pottery and tiles for walls, which in the absence of wall-paintings were taken to heights unmatched by other cultures.
 Early pottery is often unglazed, but tin-opacified glazing was one of the earliest new technologies developed by the Islamic potters.
 The first Islamic opaque glazes can be found as blue-painted ware in Basra, dating to around the 8th century.
 Another significant contribution was the development of stonepaste ceramics, originating from 9th century Iraq.
 The first industrial complex for glass and pottery production was built in Raqqa, Syria, in the 8th century.
 Other centers for innovative pottery in the Islamic world included Fustat (from 975 to 1075), Damascus (from 1100 to around 1600) and Tabriz (from 1470 to 1550).
 Lusterwares with iridescent colours may have continued pre-Islamic Roman and Byzantine techniques, but were either invented or considerably developed on pottery and glass in Persia and Syria from the 9th century onwards.

 Islamic pottery was often influenced by Chinese ceramics, whose achievements were greatly admired and emulated.
 This was especially the case in the periods after the Mongol invasions and those of the Timurids.
 Techniques, shapes and decorative motifs were all affected.
 Until the Early Modern period Western ceramics had very little influence, but Islamic pottery was very sought after in Europe, and often copied.
 An example of this is the albarello, a type of maiolica earthenware jar originally designed to hold apothecaries' ointments and dry drugs.
 The development of this type of pharmacy jar had its roots in the Islamic Middle East.
 Hispano-Moresque examples were exported to Italy, stimulating the earliest Italian examples, from 15th century Florence.